-The actions in this framework amendment only modify trip limits in the EEZ in the Southern Zone during Season 2 and these actions are not expected to have a large impact on overall landings.
-Atlantic king mackerel is managed under an annual catch limit (ACL) for the Norhern and Southern Zone, divided into a quota for each zone.
-Trip limits help in ensuring catch does not exceed the ACL.
-Generally, trip limits slow the rate of harvest and may reduce the number of regulatory discards associated with Atlantic group king mackerel.
+The action in this framework amendment only modifies the trip limit in the EEZ in the Southern Zone during Season 2 and this action is not expected to have a substantial impact on overall future landings.
+Atlantic king mackerel is managed under an annual catch limit (ACL) for the Northern and Southern zones, divided into a quota for each zone.
+Trip limits prevent catch from exceeding the ACL.
+Generally, trip limits slow the rate of harvest and may reduce the number of regulatory discards that would occur following an in-season closure.
 In the past, trip limits have been used to manage the king mackerel stock and the Season 2 quota has not been reached.
-Although Alternative 2, Alternative 3, Alternative 4, and Preferred Alternative 5 would implement increased trip limits for king mackerel the biological impacts on king mackerel would remain neutral because the harvest of king mackerel would remain limited by the annual catch limit.
-However, regulatory discards could increase if the fishing season closes early, constituting a negative biological effect.